browserslist/browserslist/README.md

   even more popular, so we will have a monopoly and stagnation, as we had with Internet Explorer 6.
 * Don’t remove browsers just because you don’t know them.
-Opera Mini has 100 million users in Africa and it is more popular in the global market, than Microsoft Edge.
+Opera Mini has 100 million users in Africa and it is more popular in the global market than Microsoft Edge.
 Chinese QQ Browsers has more market share than Firefox and desktop Safari altogether.